This page describes how to install and upgrade Allsky.

 Starting and stopping Allsky

 Allsky starts automatically when the Raspberry Pi boots up.
-To enable or disable this behavior, use these commands:
+To enable or disable this behavior, run:

 sudo systemctl enable allsky # starts Allsky when the Pi boots up